cfu288/Ecology/Notes.md

   * **Detrtivores** - Break down dead organic matter
   * **Decomposers** - Break down detritus into simpler elements that can be recycled
   * _Crazy worms_ - eat detritus, but does not leave nutrients behind for decomposers unlike earthworms
-* Catagorize by species interactions
+* Categorize by species interactions
-  * Predatation -
+  * Predatation
-  * Parasitism -
+  * Parasitism
-  * Herbivory -
+  * Herbivory
   * **Competition** - When two organisms depend on the same resource and have a neg effect on each other
   * **Mutualism** - two species benefit from each other
   * **Commensalism** - One benefits, another is not affected